TDG – Transportation Of Dangerous Goods

 What Are the Risks of Shipping Dangerous Goods?

-Shipping and handling of dangerous goods have potential risks associated with it, such as property loss, environmental contamination and potential injuries or fatalities to those handling or exposed to the hazardous materials.
+Shipping and handling of dangerous goods have potential risks associated with them, such as property loss, environmental contamination, and potential injuries or fatalities to those handling or exposed to hazardous materials.

 It’s important to be aware of the risks and take steps to minimize them.
 The primary risk of shipping dangerous goods is the potential for an accident to occur.
 This risk increases depending on the type of dangerous goods being shipped, the quantity of the dangerous goods, the mode of transport, and the distance traveled.